 Donate: Bakehouse & Dairy

-The Museum is delighted to have been awarded £224,500 from the DCMS/Wolfson Museums and Galleries Improvement Fund as part of its £4 million grant for English Museums and Galleries.
-The funds have enabled us to begin an exciting project to reconstruct two significant historic buildings – the Newdigate Bakehouse and Eastwick Park Dairy – here at the Museum!
-Once re-erected, they will be used to showcase heritage food production for our visitors.
+With thanks to our generous supporters and donors, the Museum is delighted to have been awarded £224,500 from the DCMS/Wolfson Museums and Galleries Improvement Fund as part of its £4 million grant for English Museums and Galleries.
+The funds have enabled us to reconstruct two significant historic buildings – the Newdigate Bakehouse and Eastwick Park Dairy – here at the Weald & Downland Living Museum!
+These buildings will be used to showcase heritage food production for our visitors to learn and enjoy.

 About the buildings